-Commercial development will require permits, licenses and approvals.
+Construction, renovations, and changes of use almost always require permits, licenses and approvals.
 These will come from one or more town departments and boards, depending on project scope.
 Projects vary widely.
-Some will be simple like a new business taking over from an existing business.
-Others will involve public hearings, zone changes, engineering studies, and government agency signoffs.
+Some will be simple like a new business taking over from an existing business or minor repairs and improvements.
+More major projects will involve public hearings, zone changes, engineering studies, and government agency signoffs.
+Owners can sometimes do their own work and take out their own permits, but state building codes can be restrictive.
+Consult the Building and Land Use Department for details.